 Dinner – “Cheeky Nando’s”

 Back in Brisbane, we decided to go for a “Cheeky Nando’s” for dinner.
-Brooke and I first heard about Nando’s chicken during our English Bus Tour to Stonehenge.
+We first heard about Nando’s chicken during our English Bus Tour to Stonehenge.
 Our tour guide raved about how delicious the food was, but we never got the opportunity to try it in England.
 With no locations in the United States, we had to wait for a visit to Australia for our first taste.

 If you get the opportunity to visit North Stradbroke Island, we highly recommend that you take advantage.
 It has a nice, laid back feel, with beautiful scenery and interesting wildlife.
 Bring a picnic for the beach, and take a skin-soothing dip in Brown Lake.
 Thanks again to Paul, Kate, and Jake for being awesome tour guides!
 Cheers!